XieJine/Rician-Moment-DIP/README.md

 ## In-vivo data preparation

-Raw in-vivo data are not included.
-Use de-identified data only.
+Raw in-vivo dMRI data are not included in this repository to protect participant privacy.
+Please use de-identified data when reproducing the in-vivo experiments.

 The default preprocessing workflow is: